whiteside-daniel/zohocrm-mcpserver/README.md

    - Reopen Claude Desktop
    - The MCP server will be automatically started when needed

-## Authentication Setup
+## Part 3 - Authentication Setup

 1. **Initiate OAuth Flow**
-   - In Claude, use the "authorize-zoho" tool or ask it to connect to Zoho
+   - In Claude, prompt it to connect to Zoho
    - This will provide an authorization URL
    - Copy and open the URL in your browser